parra22/Pokemon-Visuals/README.md

 # Pokemon-Visuals
-Loads three data visualizations using Python and a Pokemon dataset.
+Loads three data visualizations using Python and an HTML Parser to get the data from a Pokemon website database.